updated June 2022

 How do we share your information?

-We will never sell, rent or share your personal data to anyone.
+We will never sell, rent or share your personal contact data to anyone without your explicit permission.
 We do not transfer your data outside of the European Economic Area.

 The term ‘legitimate interests’ applies to the business interests that we as an organisation have in collecting, holding and processing your personal data.
 These do not supersede your personal rights and interests.